platformsh/platformsh-docs/docs/src/development/email.md

 - Port 465 and 587 should be used to send email to your own external email server.
 - Port 25 should be used to send through PLATFORM_SMTP_HOST. (this is the default in most mailers).

-We proxy your emails through our own smtp host, and encrypt them over port 465 before sending them through to the outside world.
+We proxy your emails through our own SMTP host, and encrypt them over port 465 before sending them through to the outside world.

 ## Testing the email service

 Before testing that the email service is working, please make sure that:

 - E-mail has been [enabled](#enablingdisabling-email) on the environment
-- the environment has been redeployed
+- The environment has been redeployed
-- you have SSH'd into the environment and verified that the `PLATFORM_SMTP_HOST` environment variable is visible
+- You have accessed the environment using SSH and verified that the `PLATFORM_SMTP_HOST` environment variable is visible

-To test the email service, first connect to your cluster through [ssh](/development/ssh.md) using the [cli](/development/cli/_index.md) command `platform ssh`.
-Substitute the email addresses and run the following snippet in the terminal:
+To test the email service, first connect to your cluster through [SSH](/development/ssh.md) using the [CLI](/development/cli/_index.md) command `platform ssh`.
+Run the following snippet in the terminal (replacing the email addresses with the ones you want):

 ```bash
 $ php -r 'mail("mail@example.com", "test message", "just testing", "From: tester@example.com");'